datamindedsolutions/coding-challenge/README.md

-Coding challenge or existing code?
+Coding challenge
 ==================================

-This [coding challenge](coding_challenge.md) is optional if you already have some code that you're proud of and can share with us.
+Please complete the project described in our [coding challenge](ios_coding_challenge.md).

 Existing code
 -------------

-If you have existing code, please follow the following guidelines:
+If you have existing code that you'd like us to look at, please follow the following guidelines:

 * Include a link to the hosted repository (e.g. Github, Bitbucket...).
 We cannot review archives or single files.
 * The repo should include a README that follows the [principles described below](#readme) In particular, please make sure to include high-level explanation about what the code is doing.